 As ABT's work increases, we will be needing an additional building.
 Besides the uses mentioned above, the proposed building would be available full-time to serve the following needs:

 - Offices: Local staff are currently working from their homes.
 A small percentage of floor space in the building will be dedicated to offices.

-- Kitchen: Preparing and serving food for many meetings throughout the year will be simplified with a kitchen.
+- Kitchen: Preparing and serving food for meetings will be simplified with a kitchen.
 The kitchen will also be used for preparing and canning agricultural products grown on this property.

 - Tractor and implement storage: The machinery used to care for this agriculturally-zoned property needs a home out of the weather.

 - Produce farming and processing: Much of the acreage is being used for agricultural purposes such as raising vegetables and beef.
 This building will provide space for processing locally grown foods and also the opportunity for ABT members to be trained in agricultural projects as a way to serve their target people groups.

 We are working on building plans that will address all these needs within local zoning requirements.
 A preliminary architectural drawing is shown here.
 See the preliminary floor plan here.

 The cost of this project includes drafting, surveying, land development engineering, excavation, and building to meet commercial code requirements.
 This is in addition to purchasing back part of the land that was owned by another party since 2014.
 The new building will be located on this portion.